Patterns in a Smoluchowski Equation: Homogeneous gradient flows

 thus $\tilde f$ satisfies the equation which is of gradient type.
 A direct computation, using (\ref{invariance}), shows that $g(\theta-\omega t)$ is a solution of (\ref{eq:fred}), when $s=0$ (where $g$ is a steady state solution of (\ref{eq:ftilde})).

 {\it (iii)} Consider the same rotating frame transformation as in the previous part.
-Using the fact that the initial data is the same in the moving frame as in the fixed frame and taking into account {\it Lemma} ~\ref{lemma:mspotential} we are done. $\Box$
+Using the fact that the initial data is the same in the moving frame as in the fixed frame and taking into account Theorem \ref{Thm2} we are done. \end{proof}